ganji15/HiGAN/README.md

 ## Citation
-If you find our research is helpful, please remember to cite our paper
+If you find our research is helpful, please remember to cite our paper:
 ```
 @inproceedings{gan2021higan,
   author={Gan, Ji and Wang, Weiqiang},